 education in writing, interpersonal communication and critical thinking — skills which

 Scholarships and financial aid

 UAA offers numerous scholarships and awards that help students pay for college.
 In particular, you may qualify to apply for the UAA Administrative Scholarship and Second Chance Scholarship.

 Flexible program options

 Enroll in the accredited medical assisting associate program full time or part time.
-You can also take some classes at the University of Alaska Fairbanks and the University of Alaska Southeast in Juneau to help you earn your degree from UAA while studying closer to home.
+You can also take some classes at the University of Alaska Fairbanks and the University of Alaska Southeast to help you earn your degree from UAA while studying closer to home.

 Student advising and support

 With expertise in course prerequisites, sequencing and registration, academic advisors in the College of Health can help you develop a program of study to successfully earn your associate degree in a timely manner.